ABOUT US

 Our Mission

-To work with modern, affordable and animal-free nanobody library technology for the development of next-generation diagnostics, therapeutics and bio-analytical tools.
+To work with modern, affordable and animal-free synthetic single domain antibody library technology for the development of next-generation molecular diagnostics, (immuno)therapeutics and bio-analytical tools.

 Our Vision

-To be one of the leading drivers in the development of innovative nanobodies for immuno-molecular imaging and immuno-therapies for patients worldwide
+To be among the leading drivers in the development of innovative single domain antibodies for immuno-molecular imaging, targeted radiotherapy and immuno-therapies for patients worldwide

 platform

-A nanobody, also known as a single domain antibody (sdAb), or VHH, is an antibody fragment consisting of a single monomeric variable antibody domain.
-They have been shown to be as specific as regular antibodies, but provide many more benefits.
+A single domain antibody is an antibody fragment consisting of a single monomeric variable antibody domain.
+They have been shown to be as specific as regular antibodies, but they offer many more attractive benefits.

-Cortalix has developed a pipeline of radiopharmaceuticals targeting fibrogenesis-related membrane receptors and proteins present in early stage fibrotic diseases such as pulmonary fibrosis, cardiac fibrosis, liver fibrosis, renal fibrosis and various solid cancers with fibrotic stroma, with a special focus on colon cancer.
+Cortalix has currently developed a pipeline of radiopharmaceuticals targeting fibrogenesis-related membrane receptors and proteins present in early-stage fibrotic diseases such as pulmonary fibrosis, cardiac fibrosis, liver fibrosis, renal fibrosis and various solid cancers with fibrotic stroma, with a special focus on colon cancer.

-The Cortalix technology platform is based on the screening and selection of nanobodies for myofibroblast-specific membrane proteins and receptors, including PDGFRA (CD140a), PDGFRB (CD140b), EGFR, IGF-2R (CD222), and FAP.
-Our nanobodies do contain a functional group that can bind a radionuclide suitable for nuclear imaging.
-Ultimately, the platform enables a theranostic approach to cancer using the same single domain antibody for patient identification, targeted therapy and disease monitoring.
+We have single domain antibodies in development for myofibroblast-specific membrane proteins and receptors, including PDGFRA (CD140a), PDGFRB (CD140b), EGFR, IGF-2R (CD222) and FAP.
+These single domian antibodies also contain a NOTA chelator that can bind 68-Ga that is suitable for immunoPET imaging.
+Ultimately, the platform enables a theranostic approach to cancer using the same single domain antibody for patient identification, targeted therapy (e.g. 177-Lu) and disease monitoring.

 executive team